alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Search.rst

 ============= =========== ========= =============
  query         string                Search query ; search query is the same syntax as in phraseanet.
 Default value is an string, which equals “all records” bases         array                 An array of base_ids ; If an empty array or no value are provided, the query is done on all collections offset_start  int         0         The offset of the first record to return.
-The offset of the initial record is 0 (not 1). per_page      int         10        The maximum number of records to return. ord           string                Order results of the request.
+The offset of the initial record is 0 (not 1) per_page      int         10        The maximum number of records to return ord           string                Order results of the request.
 Available values are “asc” and “desc” sort          string                Sort the results of the request.
 Available values are “relevance” and “created_on” and “updated_on” or any other documentary field part of the requested Databox record_type   string                The type of records to query.
 Available values are “audio”, “video”, “image”, “document”, “flash”